On the stability of anti-de Sitter spacetime: Results

 An interesting technique for analyzing solutions to the TRFEs is the analyticity-strip method\cite{Sulem1983, Bizon:2015pfa}.
 This method involves fitting the spectrum $A_l$ to

 for $l\gg 1$.
-The analyticity radius $\rho(t)$ should be interpreted as the distance between the real axis and the nearest singularity in the complex plane.\footnote{See Eq.~(2.2) of \cite{Sulem1983} for more details.} When $\rho$ becomes zero the TRFEs have evolved to a singular spectrum.
-We denote the time when the spectrum becomes singular by $t_\star$(or $\tau_\star$ in slow time) and in $d>3$ stop our evolutions of the TRFEs when $t$ is slightly larger than $t_\star$.
-All fits use data from simulations done with $l_{\text{max}}=399$ and omit the lowest and highest twenty modes to reduce errors from truncation.
+The analyticity radius $\rho(\tau)$ should be interpreted as the distance between the real axis and the nearest singularity in the complex plane\footnote{See Eq.~(2.2) of \cite{Sulem1983} for more details.}.
+When $\rho$ becomes zero the TRFEs have evolved to a singular spectrum.
+We denote the time when the spectrum becomes singular by $\tau_\star$(or $t_\star=\tau_\star/\epsilon^2$) and in $d>3$ stop our evolutions of the TRFEs when $\tau$ is slightly larger than $\tau_\star$.
+All fits unless otherwise specified use data from simulations done with $l_{\text{max}}=399$ and omit the lowest and highest twenty modes to reduce errors from truncation.
 For concreteness we present results in AdS$_9$ but observe qualitatively identical behavior for $d>3$.
-The spectrum for initial data \eqref{eq:two-mode} in AdS$_9$ is shown in Fig.~\ref{fig:SpectrumAdS9}.
-At $\tau=1.367\times10^{-2}$ the spectrum is already singular, so we show it only for completeness.
+The spectrum for initial data~\eqref{eq:two-mode} in AdS$_9$ at different times is shown in Fig.~\ref{fig:SpectrumAdS9}.
+At $\tau=1.355\times10^{-2}$ the spectrum is already singular, so we show it only for completeness.

-In Fig.~\ref{fig:AnalyticityRadiusAdS9} we plot $\rho(t)$ for both the ITG and BTG for AdS$_9$.
-We observe that the spectrum becomes singular at approximately the same $t_\star$ in both the BTG and the ITG, independent of the dimension being studied, suggesting this behavior is gauge-independent.
-Interestingly, in our study of $d>3$ we find that the spectrum becomes singular at approximately the same time that a black hole forms in the nonlinear theory, at least for the initial data studied.
+In Fig.~\ref{fig:AnalyticityRadiusAdS9} we plot $\rho(\tau)$ for both the ITG and BTG for AdS$_9$.
+We observe that the spectrum becomes singular at approximately the same $\tau_\star$ in both the BTG and the ITG, independent of the dimension being studied, suggesting this behavior is gauge-independent.
+Interestingly, in our study of $d>3$ we find that the spectrum becomes singular at approximately the same time that a black hole forms in the full nonlinear theory, at least for the initial data studied.
 We will discuss this further in the context of AdS$_4$ below.

-We study $dB_l/dt$ for several different values of $l$ up to $l=300$ (far below $l_{\rm{max}}$ to minimize mode truncation errors) in the ITG and BTG to see if the logarithmic divergence observed in \cite{Bizon:2015pfa} is gauge-dependent as suggested by the asymptotic analysis in \cite{Craps:2015iia}.
-In Fig.~\ref{fig:PhaseDeriv} we plot $dB_{250}/dt$ for AdS$_5$ and AdS$_9$ in the ITG and BTG.
-To assess the presence of a logarithmic divergence we fit $a\ln(\bar{t}-t)+b$ to $dB_l/dt$.
-In AdS$_5$ a logarithmic divergence is observed in the ITG and $\bar{t}$ is within $\sim0.3\%$ of $t_\star$.
-We estimate the error in $\bar{t}$ to be $\lesssim0.5\%$.
-In the BTG $\bar{t}$ is approximately 2\% larger than $t_\star$.
-However, evolutions carried out beyond $t_\star$ no longer exhibit divergent behavior in $dB_l/dt$, making it difficult to interpret the significance of $\bar{t}$ in the BTG in AdS$_5$.
-This suggests the divergence in $dB_l/dt$ coinciding with $\rho$ going to zero is a gauge-dependent effect in AdS$_5$.
+Note that the TRFEs should no longer be trusted when $\rho\le1/l_{\mathrm{max}}$.